 A statutory demand is a written demand made by a creditor to pay back a debt.

 You have 18 to 21 days to reply to a statutory demand letter.
-If you don’t, the creditors will see this as a confirmation that you are unable or unwilling to pay your debt, which could result in them issuing you a bankruptcy order.
+If you don’t then the creditors will see this as a confirmation that you are unable or not willing to pay your debt, which could then result in them issuing you a bankruptcy order.

 A Statutory Demand works differently when you get it for a company or business.
 Please get further advice regarding this.